 Before discussing how corrective action can be applied to the cannabis industry from a multi-industry comparative standpoint to ensure safety and economic viability, it is critical to understand the three phases of the testing process to fully appreciate how we arrived here.

-Generally referred to as the Total Testing Process (TTP), the three phases of diagnostic laboratory testing, and their three most important subcomponents, include:
+Generally referred to as the Total Testing Process (TTP) within the medical field, the three phases of diagnostic laboratory testing, and their three most important subcomponents, include: